DOI-ONRR/onrr-innovation-blog/src/pages/homepage-revamp/index.md

 ### Third round

 We then [tested 3 concepts](https://github.com/ONRR/doi-extractives-data/blob/research/research/22_QuietQuail/Results.md) with new users for new content at the top of the homepage that explains the process and how the different pieces of data work together.
-We landed on one concept that worked best and also learned that general-public users are most likely to use the site to explore data related to their geographic area, so the map needed to come before the new summary information on the home page.
+We landed on one concept that worked best and also learned that general-public users are most likely to use the site to explore data related to their geographic area, so the map needed to come before the new summary information on the homepage.

 ![round 3 testing with summarized process information](./round3.png)